• beehiiv Blog

 Let’s get into it.

-You’re not just sending emails.
+You’re not just sending email, you’re building a system.

 Email tools used to be about sending pretty messages.
 Now they’re about: